Brian Deegan: Racing career

 In 2012, he debuted the Metal Mulisha Monster truck.
 Todd LeDuc officially debuted it at Reliant Stadium in Houston, Texas in January 2012.
-Deegan drove the truck in Phoenix, Arizona at Chase Field.
+Deegan drove the truck at Chase Field in Phoenix, Arizona.
 Deegan also won his second championship in the Pro 2 class of the Lucas Oil Off Road Racing Series.

 Deegan raced an OlsbergsMSE Ford Fiesta in the Global RallyCross Championship, earning runner-up in 2012, fourth in 2013 and 12th in 2014.
 He also continued his Lucas Oil Off Road Racing Series career, winning the Pro Light Unlimited championship in 2013 and the Pro 2 championship in 2014.
 In 2015, Deegan was hired by Chip Ganassi Racing to compete in seven Global Rallycross Championship races in an M-Sport Fiesta along with former professional motocross rider Jeff Ward.

 Media appearances

-During a 2005 taping of MTV's Viva La Bam, Deegan under-rotated a back-flip and suffered a strong impact from the handle bars in his midsection, almost losing his life.
+During a 2005 taping of MTV's Viva La Bam, Deegan under-rotated a backflip and suffered a strong impact from the handle bars in his midsection, almost losing his life.
 He lost a kidney, lacerated his spleen, and lost a significant amount of blood.
 He now has a long scar down his stomach, that he calls his "zipper", spanning almost his entire abdomen, as a result of the accident.
-At the end of the episode when it originally aired, Bam dedicated it to Brian.
-The accident was cut out of the show.
+While the accident was cut out of the show, Bam Margera dedicated the episode to Brian.

 In 2006, Deegan and Berkela films released a film entitled Disposable Hero that follows him through the struggles and rewards that accompany the freestyle motocross sport and lifestyle.
 Jesse James, Ronnie Faisst, Jeremy Stenberg, Cameron Steele, Chris Ackerman, Nate Adams, and Seth Enslow are a few of the featured cast that talk about Deegan and his life's journeys.
 The film aired on Spike TV on December 5, 2007.

 Deegan performed stunts in the movie Fantastic Four.

 He has been on the cover of Transworld MX and Racer X magazines and has been featured multiple times in FHM magazine.

-Deegan was in the Game Boy Advance/Nintendo GameCube/PlayStation 2 video game Freekstyle.
-He also appeared in the 2000 game Supercross for the PlayStation.
+Deegan is in the video game Freekstyle for Game Boy Advance, GameCube, and PlayStation 2.
+He also appears in the 2000 game Supercross for the PlayStation.

 In 2018, Deegan was the subject of the documentary Blood Line: The Life and Times of Brian Deegan.

 Other ventures

 In addition to supporting riders, the Metal Mulisha has a clothing line and other related merchandise.
-Deegan also has a toy line called Hevy Hitters distributed in retail locations such as Walmart.
+Deegan also has a toy line called Heavy Hitters distributed in retail locations such as Walmart.
 Most recently he teamed up with Illektron to create Battlez FMX, a collectible card and dice game featuring Deegan, Todd Potter and Jeremy Lusk.

 He is the former owner of the FMX park, the Compound, which he later sold to Nate Adams.
-At the 2007 X Games Deegan stated he sometimes regrets selling it.
+At the 2007 X Games, Deegan stated that he sometimes regrets selling it.